chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-029-locksmith-pc-talk-frankie-mouse.md

 Kildall clarified that *Locksmith* then was not intended for use as a piracy tool.
 Pump said in the [product's manual](https://mirrors.apple2.org.za/ftp.apple.asimov.net/documentation/applications/misc/Locksmith%20User%20Manual.pdf) and advertising, it was made clear that users were only to use *Locksmith* for legal purposes.
 Of course, there were people who used it for piracy, even though there were much better ways to pirate software than *Locksmith*.

 Cheifet asked McKeithen for his reaction.
-McKeithen said the problem with a product like *Locksmith* was that it faciliated people getting into stealing.
+McKeithen said the problem with a product like *Locksmith* was that it facilitated people getting into stealing.
 It made it much too simple.
 If, in fact, a user of Activision's products had a problem with their original disk, they could call a toll-free line or send the damaged product in for a replacement.
 Activision offered a 1-year warranty.
 He added the company received over 3,000 pieces of mail per week from users who wanted to know about upcoming products.
 These users had formed a bond with Activision, which the company would not ignore by not giving them good service.
 And all of the responsible software manufacturers followed that same trend.
 So McKeithen saw no need for a product like *Locksmith* in the event of someone having a damaged product they wanted to use.

 Kildall pushed back a little, noting software providers weren't allowing for the possibility of legitimate backups.
 He noted he ran into this problem himself, as there were programs he could not get onto his hard disk.
 McKeithen asked if Kildall had talked to the manufacturers about such problems.
 Kildall said sure he did, but they replied they didn't want to give up control over distribution due to fears of illegitimate copying.
 McKeithen acknowledged there was a tension in the system, but the problem with a product like *Locksmith* and the wider-than-Activision-would-like use of illegitimate copies was that in the long range it would spoil the production of creative intellectual property for everyone.
 And that, he said, was a zero-sum game.